reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 For example, if `history` is `[[null,null,null], ["X",null,null]]` and `nextSquares` is `["X",null,"O"]`, then the new `[...history, nextSquares]` array will be `[[null,null,null], ["X",null,null], ["X",null,"O"]]`.

-At this point, you've moved the state to live in the `Game` component, and the UI should be fully working, just as it was before the refactor.
+At this point, you've moved the state to live in the `Game` Component, and the UI should be fully working, just as it was before the refactor.
 Here is what the code should look like at this point:

 <Sandpack>